Hurricane Ian Community Brief

 Classes at Florida State University and Florida A&M University’s Tallahassee campus will be canceled from Tuesday, September 27, through Friday, September 30.
 FSU and FAMU Tallahassee Campus will remain open and operational Tuesday, September 27, and Wednesday, September 28, but will close Thursday, September 29, and Friday, September 30.

 The Florida A&M University Viticulture Center and Quincy facility will follow the Tallahassee campus schedule.

-Operations continue to change minute-by-minute, so for the latest information, please check the websites of the respective office, school, and university/college.
+Operations continue to change minute-by-minute, so for the latest information, please check the websites of the office, school, and university/college.

+As Hurricane Ian approaches our area, Leon County Emergency Management is actively monitoring and executing our emergency plans for this powerful storm.
 To stay up-to-date on Leon County preparedness actions, such as sand bag locations and preparedness tips, you have the following resources:

 - LeonReady.com – The Leon Ready website is a hub of resources to help you, your family and your neighborhood prepare for disasters.
 There are a variety of resources available, like the County’s 2022 Disaster Survival Guide, a full list of disaster supplies for your disaster bucket, and so much more, to increase your readiness.

 - Download the Leon County Citizens Connect Mobile App - Completely redesigned, the Citizens Connect mobile app puts timely emergency notifications at your fingertips through push notifications on your smartphone or other device.
 Be the first to know about shelter locations, road closures and service changes by downloading the application on the Apple and Google Play stores.

 - Visit the Leon County Emergency Information Portal - Hosting the same information as the Citizens Connect app, the Emergency Information Portal can be accessed on a desktop or a mobile browser by visiting www.LeonCountyFL.gov/ei.